alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 ## Permissionless

-Users can list a new `token-y` without requiring a prior approval step by deploying a wrapper contract that matches a governance-approved template.
+Users can list a new `token-y` without prior approval by deploying a wrapper contract that matches a governance-approved template.
 The contract includes a verification system, based on the [`clarity-stacks`](https://github.com/MarvinJanssen/clarity-stacks) library, that reconstructs and validates the original deployment transaction using Merkle proofs and block data.
 Once verification succeeds, the token is dynamically approved and the pool is created.

 ## Additional Capabilities